sahancava/sahancava/README.md

 ### Hi there 👋

+Hello, this is Şahan.
+I am a software developer based in İstanbul.
+Currently working as a senior deployment engineer but besides my professional career, I am really into blockchain development.
+Thus, I've been to lead smart contract developer for various projects, which I can provide if asked.

 <!--
 **sahancava/sahancava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.